vertex-protocol/vertex-rust-sdk/README.md

 ## Quickstart
 Instantiate a client on the chain you would like to interact with.
-For example, `ClientMode::Prod` to use Arbitrum and `ClientMode::BlastProd` to use Blast.
+For example, `ClientMode::Prod` to use Arbitrum and `ClientMode::BaseProd` to use Base, etc.
 A signer (private key) is required for executes.
 A signer is not required for queries.
 For requests with many parameters, use the client to build and send requests.